^

 • non-lymphoblastic leukemia in the acute stage (adults);

-• breast carcinoma ;
+• breast carcinoma;

-• primary hepatic cell carcinoma;
+• primary hepatocellular carcinoma;

 • ovarian carcinoma;

-• hormone-resistant prostate cancer, accompanied by pain.
+• Hormonally resistant prostate cancer accompanied by pain.

 Release form